gvwilson/sensibleadventures/nardica/nardica.md

 The governor waved at Iffy and her foster parents.
 "Take the Kwans back to their ship.
-You can resupply while you wait at city expense," he continued as Uncle Jack opened his mouth.
+You can resupply while you wait for us to decide what to do," he continued as Uncle Jack opened his mouth to protest.
-"Mister Wales, you'll be our guest here while we determine what action we should take next.
+"Mister Wales, you'll be our guest here.
-Now if you'll excuse me,
+Now if you'll all excuse me,
-I need to tell Private Wen's family he isn't coming home."
+I need to tell Private Shirido's family he isn't coming home."